QLS-MiCM/DataProcessingInPython/Outline/Outline.md

 analysis packages.
 We will see how to use NumPy to perform operations on large data arrays and how to use Matplotlib to generate clear data visualisations.
 We will also scratch the surface on using pandas to store data in tables.
-Along the way, we will discuss how to approach a new, unfamiliar package and learn how to use it.
+Along the way, we will discuss how to approach new, unfamiliar packages and learn how to use them.

 ## Learning Objectives